Estimated reading time: 4 minutes

 With this government contract you’ll have…

-- Confidence that your customer (the government entity) won’t default on their payment of your invoice
+- Confidence that your customer (the government entity) won’t default on payment of your invoice,

-However, you will discover that doing business with the government has its own set of challenges.
+You will discover that doing business with the government has its own set of challenges.
+Long invoice terms may means you could wait months to receive payment from that government entity.

 As a client of United Capital Funding, here’s how it works: